AdrienMS/balances-validations/README.md

 ## What is it ?
 This project is a simple NestJS API to validate banking movements against checkpoints.

+You can also check the Angular front in this repos : https://github.com/AdrienMS/balances-validations-front

 ## Description
 The app have 2 endpoints :